 I’ve been a fan of the Moscow Mule (and even moreso, it’s whiskey-with-a-splash-of-bitters cousin, the Horsefeather) for years and years now.
 But especially so in the summertime.
 When served up in a chilly mug, with a good spicy ginger beer, a solid splash of lime, and ideally a side of good friends all gathered around a patio table, this cocktail is my idea of a lovely way to cool down on a warm evening.
 And in my experience hosting, it’s also proven to always be a hit.

-That said, there are endless ways to customize your Mules.
+That said, there are endless ways to customize your own Moscow mule recipe.
 So if you happen to be looking for some new spins on the classic, or recommendations for a new set of copper mugs to purchase (totally not necessary for this cocktail, though!), or just a solid classic Moscow Mule recipe to bookmark, I’ve gotcha covered today.

 So grab your favorite ginger beer, and let’s get to mixing!